chiragkumargohil/to-do-list-cli/sample_output.md

 2. 31-08-2022 @ 13:16 | trial2

+Type 'help' to see the menu OR 'quit' to save your list and close the app, -> What do you want to Do?: add

+Enter valid response.

 Type 'help' to see the menu OR 'quit' to save your list and close the app, -> What do you want to Do?: 2

 Add Task: create sample output